scverse/pytometry/README.md

 Follow [https://twitter.com/marenbuettner](https://twitter.com/marenbuettner) to learn about a first public release.

-For beta users: Here is the [Github source](https://github.com/buettnerlab/pytometry).
+For the code enthusiasts: Find our code base on [Github](https://github.com/buettnerlab/pytometry).

 ## Installation